-- Pour prune juice into bottles and store in the refrigerator.
+- Pour into bottles and store in the refrigerator.

 Make it an easy green smoothie

-To add extra fiber to prune juice, and to boost the nutrient content, try adding spinach and cucumber to make a laxative smoothie.
+To add extra fiber to prune juice and boost the nutrient content, try adding spinach and cucumber to make a laxative smoothie.

 - 2 cups raw spinach